Last Updated on

 - Create nonsense answers to security questions.
 A random string of letters and numbers (and special characters, if allowed) is better than a real word.

-- If given the option, create your own security questions rather than choosing from provided questions.
+- If given the option, create your own security questions rather than choosing from the provided questions.
 Make your questions nonsense, and irrelevant to your answers.

 - Save questions and answers in your password manager.